All Articles

 1. Operating expenses: These include salaries, rent, utilities, and supplies.
 Operating expenses must be managed carefully to prevent negative cash flows.

 2. Capital Expenditures (CapEx): Capital expenditures include cash spent purchasing or upgrading physical assets such as machinery, property, and equipment.
-Although investments in these expenses increase organizational efficiency, startup owners must mindfully invest as this can significantly increase cash outflows.
+Although investments in these expenses increase organisational efficiency, startup owners must mindfully invest as this can significantly increase cash outflows.

 4. Investment Purchases: Businesses invest in other companies or financial instruments, which requires cash expenditure, resulting in cash outflows.